Rafase282/My-FreeCodeCamp-Code/README.md

 - The Project [page](http://rafase282.github.io/My-FreeCodeCamp-Code) Feel free to share it.

 ## Code Status:
-I'm thinking about working on the Data Visualization before I work on teh dynamic web apps.
-This means learnign **saas, D3, react**
+I'm thinking about working on the Data Visualization before I work on the dynamic web apps.
+This means learning **sass, D3, react**

 ## Wiki Status:
-I'm currently working on the **Basejump: Build a Voting App**.
+I have done everything that I completed codewise, so i will be working in sync with the coding part..

 ### Completed:
 1. HTML5 and CSS